geb/geb/doc/manual/src/chapters/021-driver.md

 ### Implicit Lifecycle

-Geb internally caches and reuses the first implicit driver created per thread, meaning that all subsequent browser instances created without an explicit driver will reuse the cached driver.
+By default, Geb internally caches and reuses the first driver created, meaning that all subsequent browser instances created without an explicit driver will reuse the cached driver.
 This avoids the overhead of creating a new driver each time which can be significant when working with a real browser.

 This means that you may need to call the `clearCookies()` method on the browser in order to not get strange results due to cookies from previous executions.